tkilias/docker-db/README.md

 This command creates and starts all containers and networks.
 Each cluster uses one or two networks to connect the containers.
 These networks are not connected to other clusters.

-The containers are created every time the cluster is started and they are destroyed when it is deleted!
-All persistent data is stored within the root directory (and the mapped devices, if specified).
+The containers are (re)created each time the cluster is started and they are destroyed when it is deleted!
+All persistent data is stored within the root directory (and the mapped devices, if any).

 ## 5. Inspecting a cluster

-You can list all containers of an existing cluster by executing:
+All containers of an existing cluster can be listed by executing:

 ```console
 $ exadt ps MyCluster